G7 ministers present united front against Russia over Ukraine crisis | Law-Order

 Ahead of the formal discussions, British foreign minister Liz Truss met Blinken on Friday night where they expressed deep concern about the build-up of Russian troops on Ukraine's border, Britain's foreign office said in a statement.
 Any incursion by Russia "would be a strategic mistake for which there would be serious consequences," the foreign office added.

+Ministers arrived at the Museum of Liverpool to a brass band playing Christmas carols, before convening the first formal meeting session which will look at geopolitical issues including nuclear talks with Iran and the military buildup in Iran.
 "What the G7 meeting this weekend .. is about, is about a show of unity between like-minded major economies, that we are going to absolutely be strong in our stance against aggression, against aggression with respect to Ukraine," Truss told reporters ahead of the talks.
-AGE OF INTROSPECTION

 ALSO READ